 “We made sure the Scoutmaster and all assistant Scoutmasters were fully trained, and three adults immediately attended Wood Badge,” says Scoutmaster Matt Gallagher.
 “We felt the adults needed to set the tone and get as much knowledge as we could as to how it ‘should’ be done.”

 Two years later, the troop has more than 40 active Scouts — and a group of leaders who continue to share a common vision.
 “That’s one very good thing we have, from the committee to the assistant Scoutmasters,” Gallagher says.
 “We all talk about being ‘checks’ on each other to make sure we don’t impose our will on the Scouts.”

 Train Your Scouts

 While many adults have led groups before, most Scouts haven’t.
 That’s why it’s important to hold Introduction to Leadership Skills for Troops (ILST) and to get as many Scouts as possible to attend National Youth Leadership Training (NYLT).
 NYLT has been a top priority for Werts’ troop, which subsidizes the cost for its Scouts.
-“This summer, we had two boys on staff and five boys attending as participants,” he says.
-“These boys are all seeing and experiencing how a boy-led troop operates.”
+“This summer, we had two Scouts on staff and five Scouts attending as participants,” he says.
+“These Scouts are all seeing and experiencing how a Scout-led troop operates.”